FASTCloud: A novel framework of assessment and selection for trustworthy cloud service: The Trust Assessment Model

 where, $1\leq i\leq I$ and $ 1\leq k\leq K $.

-In addition, let $ D_k(\boldsymbol{\omega}) $ denote the total deviation of each CSP from other CSPs on the given QoS attribute $ a_k $, which can be represented as follows:
+In addition, let $D_k(\boldsymbol{\omega}) $ denote the total deviation between each CSP and other CSPs regarding the separation degree of $a_k$, which can be represented as follows:

-Based on the above principle, the weight vector of QoS attributes $ \boldsymbol{\omega} $ should make the total deviation of all CSPs on all QoS attributes.
+According to the rationale of the deviation maximization method, the weight vector of QoS attributes $ \boldsymbol{\omega} $ should make the total deviation of all CSPs on all QoS attributes.
 For this purpose, the objective function is constructed as follows.

 Thus, the calculation of the weight vector of QoS attributes $ \boldsymbol{\omega} $ is equivalent to solving the optimal solution of equation (14) under the constraints of equation (11).
-It can be solved by the method presented in literature \cite{Xu2010A} and denoted as follows.
+It can be solved by the method presented in literature \cite{Xu2010A}, which is denoted as follows.

 Since the traditional weight vector generally conforms to the normalization constraint, $ \omega_k $ need to be normalized.
 That is,